domotheawsome/domotheawsome/README.md

 My name is Ariel.

-I'm passionate about software, particularly in machine learning and web development.

 - 🎈 I'm a ...
   - Student at Oregon State University.
   - Research assistant at CQLS working on infrastructure and operating systems.